Reliable File Replication with FolderClone

 2) Select the 'Restore Source From Target' menu option.

 3) The Restore Window appears.
-Place a checkmark next to the files/folders which you want restored, then press the Restore button
+Place a check mark next to the files/folders which you want restored, then press the Restore button

-Q.What languages does FolderClone work with?
+.What languages does FolderClone work with?

 A. FolderClone works with a variety of languages, including English, French, Spanish, Italian, Portuguese, German, Russian, Chinese, Japanese, and others.
 However, the FolderClone software is currently only available in English, so you'll need to be able to understand English to use the software.